OCF Mission Statement

 - Dr. Dawn Kirby, Dean of Undergraduate Studies

-- Dr. Clay Motley, Director of the Honors College
+- Dr. Clay Motley, Dean of the Honors College

 - Dr. Philip Allman, Associate Professor, Biology

 - Dr. Elizabeth Bouldin, Assistant Professor, Social Science

 - Dr. Laura Frost, Associate Dean of the College of Arts and Sciences

 - Dr. Kara Lefevre, Chair/Associate Professor, College of Arts and Sciences

 - Dr. Darren Rumbold, Program Director/Professor, The Water School